dotnet-websharper/core/docs/Async.md

   You have to yield control inside a workflow to let other workflows execute.
-  Yielding of control happens implicitly every time whenever F# inserts a call to an `AsyncBuilder` call, including where you use a `let` or `let!` operator or has consecutive statements on the top level of an async block.
+  Yielding of control happens implicitly every time whenever F# inserts a call to an `AsyncBuilder` call.
+  This includes where you use a `let` or `let!`, every iteration of a `for` or `while` loop, or between consecutive statements on the top level of an async block.

 * There is no way to use `Async.RunSynchronously`.